List of tallest buildings in Myanmar

 This list ranks the tallest skyscrapers and high-rises in Myanmar by height.
 It includes habitable buildings that stand at least 90 m tall but excludes non-habitable structures above 90 m, such as the Yeywa Dam, the Laykyun Sekkya Buddha Statue, and the Shwemawdaw Pagoda.
 For other tall structures, see List of tallest structures in Myanmar.

-As of 2025, Myanmar is the largest country in Southeast Asia and ASEAN that has no skyscrapers exceeding 150 meters in height as defined by the Council on Tall Buildings and Urban Habitat and Emporis.
+As of 2025, Myanmar is the largest country in Southeast Asia and ASEAN to have no skyscrapers exceeding 150 meters in height as defined by the Council on Tall Buildings and Urban Habitat.
 Most of the tallest buildings are located in Yangon where zoning regulations restrict the maximum height of buildings to 127 m above sea level, to ensure that no structure overtakes the height of Shwedagon Pagoda.
-The tallest building in Myanmar is the Diamond Inya Palace in Yangon, which is 122 m tall.
+The tallest skyscraper in Myanmar is currently the Diamond Inya Palace in Yangon, which is 122 m tall.

 The country's first ever attempt to construct a skyscraper taller than 150 meters was the proposed 555 Merchant Street, a 195 m building planned for downtown Yangon.
 The project faced intense opposition by local conservationists and was cancelled in 2014.
 There were also plans for a 520 m, 108-story skyscraper called Time 108 City, which would have been the second-tallest building in Southeast Asia and ASEAN after the 679-meter Merdeka 118 in Kuala Lumpur, Malaysia.
 It is currently unknown whether this project has been cancelled.